smayya337/libcodebusters/README.md

-# libcodebusters (Python edition)
+# libcodebusters

-Cipher encode and decode methods in various languages!
-This is the Python version.
+`libcodebusters` is my attempt at programming a variety of cipher encode and decode methods!

 Here's what it can do: